Submitted by IFBN on 4 May 2017 - 6:59pm

 Yum!
-India as part of its corporate social responsibility initiatives, has associated with IFBN to provide daily meals to underprivileged children under the campaign carried out by Yum’s brand KFC in the name ‘Add HOPE’.
+India as part of its corporate social responsibility initiatives, has associated with IFBN to provide daily nutritious meals to 4500 underprivileged children under the campaign carried out by Yum’s brand KFC in the name ‘Add HOPE’.

 Submitted by IFBN on 4 May 2017 - 6:14pm